 The fusion process can only occur under specific conditions.
 Atoms must be subjected to immense heat and pressure to overcome tremendous physical forces and fuse.

-There are two methods most likely to yield sustained fusion reactions on Earth, with one beyond our reach.
+There are three methods most likely to yield sustained fusion reactions on Earth, with one beyond our reach.

 The leading global approach is confining fusion fuel with magnetic fields, called magnetic confinement fusion.
 In the process, fuel becomes so hot that electrons break off, and nuclei smash together to fuse.
 Matter at these extreme conditions is called plasma.